jwinkels/xcl/README.md

   $ xcl project:build [PROJECT] [VERSION]

 ARGUMENTS
-  PROJECT  [default: test] The name of the project that should be build VERSION
+  PROJECT  [default: test1] The name of the project that should be build VERSION

 OPTIONS